tnightengale/twilio_automated_caller/README.md

 ## Other Information:
 The original script is auto_caller.py and was built to run in terminal, with one key-press built-in to control and navigate the calling loop.

-The gui_caller.py is a reworking of the original script into an event-based PyQt.
+The gui_caller.py is a reworking of the original script into an event-based PyQt framework.
 The final disk image distribution available at the link above was bundled using the excellent fbs package here: https://github.com/mherrmann/fbs-tutorial.
-I experienced a still-unsolved issue when attempting to bundle the script using PyInstaller.